Wade’s 101: Haiku retrospective 54

 have tips for protesters, most

-of them horrible. - rise of the sidewalk cafes
+6. rise of the sidewalk cafes

 Bistros and hot dog